LFR-SnowBall/UBUNTU-PortableDMachine/README.md

 ## INSTRUCTIONS
 - Install Docker on your system
 - Open the terminal inside the project directory
+- create a folder with the name "VData" in the root of the project before continuing
 - run "docker compose build"
 - run "docker compose up -d"